PBRjr/obsidian-eberron-notes/Campaign Notes/Factions/Boromar clan.md

 The Boromar clan is composed primarily of Halflings.
 They also employ other races as foot soldiers, enforcers, spies, or grifters.

-The clan has an estimated few hundred members spread across Sharn.
+The clan has an estimated few hundred members spread across Sharn, with more moving outward

+Most members are starting to split, choosing sides between the *Castars* and the *Boromars*

 ### Goals and Motivations